-This is the third article in what is now going to be a four-part series on mindfulness.
+This is the third article in a four-part series on mindfulness.
 The first article defined what mindfulness is.
 The second article listed the 25 research-backed benefits of mindfulness.
 This article will discuss how we can improve our mindfulness.
+The final article in this series is entitled: To Become Mindful, You Must Know Your Mindsets.

 I want you to engage in two quick exercises: